codewitch-honey-crisis/gfx/docs/addendum.md

 The 8-bit parallel bus's pins must always be specified.
 To specify a parallel bus use `tft_p8<>`.

-You include the bus framework by referencing `codewitch-honey-crisis/htcw_tft_io` in your platformio.ini and then using the following:
+While each driver that uses it includes the bus framework for you, it is possible to include the bus framework by referencing `codewitch-honey-crisis/htcw_tft_io` in your platformio.ini.
+Either way, you can then use the following:

 ```cpp
 #include <tft_io.hpp>